 Less than a year ago, Mark Rutte and Pedro Sánchez were on opposite ends of the debate about the EU’s coronavirus recovery fund.
 Sánchez and other Southern European leaders called for grants financed by EU-issued bonds.
 Rutte and his allies preferred loans.
 The two sides eventually split the difference.

 In a joint “non-paper“, the Dutch and Spanish leaders endorse strategic economy as a means to an end — growth and security — but not an end in itself.
-They caution it can’t become an excuse for isolation and protectionism.
+They caution it mustn’t become an excuse for isolation and protectionism.

 Rutte and Sánchez share Macron’s analysis that Europe has become too reliant on American big tech and Chinese raw materials.
-Their proposals include developing a European digital payment solution and monitoring, and possibly prohibiting, foreign investment in key industries.
+Their proposals include developing a European digital payment solution and monitoring, and possibly prohibiting, foreign investments in key industries.

 But they emphasize competitiveness and openness to the world whereas Macron’s vision — endorsed by Germany — is more inward-looking:

 - Strengthening the single market by removing barriers to businesses and labor, improving enforcement and ensuring fair and effective taxation.

 - Setting international digital standards, developing common cybersecurity criteria and rolling out 5G Europe-wide.